rafavital/nature_of_code/README.md

 ![A gif of a Random Walker lgorithm in action](/log/images/random_walker_simple.gif)

+### Future Possibilities

+- [ ] Spawn n random walkers each with different colors and mix the colors on the point where they intersect.
+- [ ] Make the random walker loosely follow the mouse position.
+- [ ] Create tree-like structures with the random walker.

 ## Day 3 (11-06-21) - Finishing the Intro

 It's been too long, though I've been busy I have neglected this project and wanted to come back to it.
 In order to acquaint myself back to it I've finished the introduction chapter.
 I've been trying to adapt to having little contiguous time to work on this, but it's definitely been a challenge.
 Now, three months later I have a good feeling about this [Log](#Log)